hchenqi/ViewDesign/README.md

 ## Concepts

-### View
+### View / Desktop

-A view is a component that can have a parent view and multiple child views.
-All views form a view tree. `Desktop` manages all root views.

-Each view is derived from `ViewBase` defining its own logic of calculating layout, drawing content and handling events.
+A view is a component derived from `ViewBase` defining its own logic of calculating layout, drawing content and handling events.

+Each view can have a parent view and multiple child views.
+All views form a view tree.

+`Desktop` is the virtual root node of the view tree that manages all view windows of the program on the desktop, each window wrapped with a `DesktopFrame` which presents the window and receives system events.

 `view_ref` holds a reference to a view, and `view_ptr` holds an allocated unique pointer to a view.